Sign In Forgot Password

 Immediate Past President (he/him)

-I am honored to be Co-President of our congregation.
-Kol Ami has been a special place for my boyfriend Evin Rolens and me for the past five years.
-I serve on the synagogue’s executive committee and the Open Yad Project leadership council.
-This coming year is a tremendous opportunity for us to imagine the next 30 years of Kol Ami, building upon the strong community and foundation that Rabbi Eger has built.
+Rebecca Shurz and I serve on the Board of Trustees as Immediate Past Co-Presidents.
+Kol Ami has been a special place for my boyfriend, Evin Rolens, and me for more than 7 years.
 There is a strong need for a place that celebrates LGBTQ+ Jewish life and is a safe place for Jews of Color, interfaith couples, and people who are exploring or have chosen Judaism.
-I have enjoyed getting to know many temple members and learning about what Kol Ami means to them, and I feel inspired to help co-create the next chapter of our community.
-We can’t do this alone, so I hope you’ll consider volunteering in some way over the next year.
-Outside of Kol Ami, you can find me catching a show at the Hollywood Bowl or Pantages, volunteering for The Trevor Project, or playing with my dog Chompers.
-I recently graduated with my Master of Public Administration degree from USC.
+I have enjoyed getting to know many temple members and learning about what Kol Ami means to them, and am inspired by Rabbi Lindy Reznick’s leadership to build the future of our community.
+We can’t do this alone, so I hope you’ll consider getting involved in a way that is meaningful for you.
+I graduated with my Master of Public Administration from the University of Southern California in 2023.
+Outside of Kol Ami, I work for the Alternative Crisis Response Unit at the Los Angeles County Department of Mental Health.
+When I’m not working, you can find me catching a show at the Hollywood Bowl or Pantages, volunteering for The Trevor Project, or playing with my dog, Chompers.

 Past Presidents and Honorary Trustees